PRIMED-Ancestry-Inference/basic_admixture/README.md

 output | description
 --- | ---
-ancestry_fractions | ancestry fractions for each sample (.Q otuput from ADMIXTURE) allele_frequencies | allele frequencies for each variants (.P output from ADMIXTURE) reference_variants | .pvar file with variants used in the final analysis
+ancestry_fractions | ancestry fractions for each sample (.Q output from ADMIXTURE with sample IDs as first column) allele_frequencies | allele frequencies for each variants (.P output from ADMIXTURE with variant IDs as first column)

 ## projected_admixture